db2eb/MachLearning/README.md

 # MachLearning

-My progress as I learn
+My progress as I learn:

+winelearning.py
-winelearning.py is a machine learning model that determines wine quality based on traits like alcohol concentration.
+A machine learning model that determines wine quality based on traits like alcohol concentration.